jamiekoning/Romulox/README.md

 # Using the Romulox Source Code

-This section covers everything that needs to be done before using the source code with your editor or IDE of choice.
+This section covers prerequisites for using the Romulox source code with your editor or IDE of choice.

 ## Dependencies
   1. Download and install the [.NET Core SDK](https://dotnet.microsoft.com/download) from Microsoft.